farsonic/reddit-digest/README.md

 - Fetch posts from any single or group of public subreddits over the last _N_ hours
 - Return either all or top _X_ posts by score, with the score stored in the resulting markdown file.
 - Optionally extract top-level comments and any URLs within them
 - Generate a timestamped Markdown report locally
+- Embed specific stocks, commodites and local weather URL's into the markdown text.
 - Convert the Markdown to a Google Doc
 - Upload the Doc into a specified folder in your personal Drive